Adolescent Counseling

 When parents initially reach out to a therapist, they often express these concerns:

-Parents, we know that you are doing the best that you can with the resources that you have.
+Parents, we know that you are doing your very best with the resources that you have.

 Here at Restorative Counseling, we can teach your child how to process and express their emotions and thoughts in healthy ways.
 We can also equip your teen with coping skills that can help them feel that they have the tools to manage the stressors in their life.